su-squares/tenthousandsu.com/white-paper.md

 ## Is this an investment?

 Your Su Square entitles you to advertise your image/text/hyperlink on TenThousandSu.com.
 The Ethereum network and the Su Squares ERC-721 smart contract ensure your access to the features.
-We believe this is an "advertising expense" for your company.
+We believe this is an advertising expense for your company, not an investment.
 But you should check with your lawyer, tax advisor and financial advisor before purchasing your Su Square.

 ## What happens if I lose access to my Square, can you get it back for me?